Writer

 What it's like

-Choose your subject based on your own interests or on a commission given by agents or publishers
+choosing your subject based on your own interests or on a commission given by agents and publishers

-Research information using the internet, libraries and interviews
+using the internet, libraries and interviews to research subjects

 Explore more information about this job